 Drivers must carry paper copies of their medical certifications for 15 days after their medical exam.

-KDE suggests that districts use the following steps to expedite the process:
+KDE suggests that districts use the following steps to expedite this process:

-1. Start the license renewal and/or medical certification process at least 30 days before going to obtain or renew license/permit and/or at least 30 days before a physical expires.
+1. Start the license renewal and/or medical certification process well in advance before going to obtain or renew license/permit and/or before a physical expires.

-2. Visit a physician for a physical and obtain the medical certification card.
+2. Visit a certified medical examiner for a physical and obtain the Medical Examiner's Certificate.